Jimmy Dan Conner

-Jimmy Dan Conner (born March 20, 1953 in Lawrenceburg, Kentucky) is a retired professional basketball shooting guard who played one season in the American Basketball Association (ABA) as a member of the Kentucky Colonels.
+Jimmy Dan Conner (born March 20, 1953, in Lawrenceburg, Kentucky) is an American former professional basketball shooting guard who played one season in the American Basketball Association (ABA) as a member of the Kentucky Colonels.
 As a high school senior in 1971, he was named Kentucky Mr. Basketball as a member of the Anderson County High School men's basketball team.
 He attended University of Kentucky where he was a member of the school's basketball team.
 He was selected in the 1975 NBA draft by the Phoenix Suns in the second round (18^{th} pick overall), but did not sign.